 - 1. Reinforce the present procedures for bilateral exchange of intelligence, as described in Section III.
-1. by recommending an Embassy intelligence committee to coordinate procedures for ensuring timeliness, completeness and freedom from duplication or false confirmation in the bilateral exchange with the host governments. - 2.
-Encourage Latin American countries to engage in bilateral exchange of intelligence on Castro-Communist subversive activities.

-- 3. Arrange for the electrical dissemination to appropriate Latin American governments of daily summaries of radio broadcast material as monitored by the FBID of CIA. - 4.
-Make available to as many countries as security permits, sanitized results of the extensive travel coverage obtained by the Central Intelligence Agency, already processed by machine.
+1. by recommending that the U.S. Ambassadors utilize the existing Country Team mechanisms as an intelligence advisory committee to coordinate procedures for ensuring timeliness, completeness and freedom from duplication or false confirmation in the bilateral exchange with the host governments. - 2.
+Encourage Latin American countries to engage in bilateral exchange of intelligence on Castro-Communist subversive activities. - 3.
+Arrange for the rapid dissemination to appropriate Latin American governments of daily summaries of radio broadcast material as monitored by the FBID of CIA. - 4.
+Make available to as many countries as security permits, the appropriate sanitized results of the extensive travel coverage obtained by the Central Intelligence Agency, already processed by machine, listings of which can be made available readily.
 (See paragraph III.
 7.) - 5.
-Discourage the employment of intelligence advisors from nations other than the United States except in instances where the United States can arrange to provide for the training and control of any third country intelligence advisor. - 6.
-Arrange for the preparation of periodic studies of Castro-Communist subversion in Latin America which can be disseminated to selected Latin American governments. - 7.
-Undertake action in the OAS to stimulate governments to keep the Council and the SCCS fully informed on a continuing basis of the nature and incidence of subversive activities in their respective countries. - 8.
-Encourage Latin American countries to approve the General Military Plan of the Inter-American Defense Board (IADB), and, in accordance with Annex 4 thereof, furnish to the IADB intelligence information and estimates concerning Castro-Communist subversive activities.
+Increase where feasible emphasis on the provision of U.S. intelligence advisors to Latin American countries.
+Discourage the employment of intelligence advisors from nations other than the U.S. except in instances where the U.S. can arrange to provide for the training and control of any third country intelligence advisor. - 6.
+Arrange for the preparation by CIA of periodic studies of Castro-Communist subversion in Latin America which can be disseminated to selected Latin American governments. - 7.
+Undertake action in the OAS to stimulate governments to keep the Council and the SCCS fully informed on a continuing basis of the nature and incidence of subversive activities in their respective countries.